 Tetrahydrocannabinol, also called THC, is the chemical responsible marijuana’s psychological effects.
 An average batch of marijuana contains anywhere from 5-20% THC content.
 Some premium marijuana can have up to 25-30% THC.

-Hemp, on the other hand, is regulated to only contain a max THC level of 0.3%, essentially making it impossible to feel any psychoactive effect or get a “high”.
+Hemp, on the other hand, is regulated to only contain a max THC level of 0.3%.
 Rather, hemp contains high cannabidiol (CBD) content that acts as THC’s antagonist, essentially making the minimal amount of THC useless.

 In the USA, CBD derived from Hemp is federally legal, however, the production of Hemp still illegal.
 For that reason, all CBD sold under fedaral law is imported.